The silver "Challenge Cup" presented in memory of Rear Admiral Charles Francis Walker

 commerce raider Emden.

-James Glossop lives in a retirement home in Bathhurst NSW and Victor
+James Glossop lived in a retirement home in Bathhurst NSW and Victor

-Walker hopes to meet him once the Covid Pandemic is over and it is safe
+Walker hoped to meet him once the Covid Pandemic was over.
+Lt James J.

-1924 and is almost certainly the only officer alive today who
+was almost certainly the last officer alive who

-served in HMS Walker.
-Click on the link to read about him and his service inHMS Walker escorting Arctic Convoys and at the Normandy Landings in 1944.
+served in HMS Walker when he died on 13 February 2022.
+Click on the link to read about him and his service inHMS Walker escorting Arctic Convoysand at the Normandy Landings in 1944.